 • Bran – should be avoided in baby's diet.
 Although it is a good source of fibre which is important, very large amounts can reduce absorption of iron and calcium.

-For more information on foods to avoid and include when weaning call our free phone careline at 1800 570 570.
+For more information on weaning, take a look at our weaning guide or call our free phone careline at 1800 570 570.